 There are numerous financial products that will, if used correctly, both save and make you money for your retirement.
 When planning, remember the old adage, "It's not what you make, but what you keep."
 That's wise advice, and it sounds like something your father might say.
 Or maybe it was Ben Franklin.
 No, he said, "A penny saved is a penny earned."

 The point is that when you make money, you are producing income.
 The United States Internal Revenue Service (IRS) taxes your annual income.
 That is why you need to file a return every April.
 At retirement, you don't want to sell your 5,000 shares of the Smartphone company stock that you've owned since you were five and since the company was the first on the market.
 Here’s why: Your stock will have undoubtedly increased significantly.
 For example, the difference between what you (or your wise relative) paid, say $1.00 per share, and the price 60 years later when you quit working, $21.00 per share, is all considered income.
-However, that $100,000 that you made by selling the stock needs to be reported to the IRS.
+However, the $100,000 that you made by selling the stock needs to be reported to the IRS.
 That event will have a major impact on your tax situation that year.
 Under today's tax guidelines, you would be handing over at least $10,000 of that cash to the IRS — and depending on your income it could be as high as $39,600.
 Of course, no one can accurately predict the tax rates for the year when you retire, but rest assured Uncle Sam will want to see some of that money to keep his government running.

 The better option in planning for retirement is to reduce your tax impact, or to pay less in taxes and keep more for your family.
 Fortunately, there are two types of IRAs that allow you to do this legally and save more for your golden years.